No Exit? Israel – Palestine

 I am first impressed by the bravery involved, but even more significant is that Metz clearly illuminates the type of work that needs to happen for the Iraqis to have any chance in the aftermath of this tragic war.
 In miniature, I think I see in Zach’s account the only way for an alternative to the again escalating strife in that long-suffering country.
 In the ten year anniversary post mortem of the war, reflections have all been writ large, too often repeating thread worn partisan positions.
 Metz shows how we see and can do much more when we pay attention to everyday experience and concerns, and respond accordingly.

 P.S.
-As the author of The Politics of Small Things, from which Metz draws insight, I find . . .
+As the author of The Politics of Small Things, from which Metz draws insight, I find his . . .

 Read more: Peace Writ Small: Introduction